-Safety Leadership

-Our number one focus is the safety of our employees, customers and those with whom we interact.
+Safety Leadership Customer Satisfaction Our number one focus is the safety of our employees, customers and those with whom we interact.
 Safety is both a core value and strategy, and safety leadership is part of our culture.

-Business Ethics

-As a global leader, we always strive to operate with integrity and responsibility in all aspects of our operations.

-Employee Development

-We seek to maintain an environment that is open and diverse, provides equal opportunity and is inclusive and where our people feel valued, included and accountable.
-We want each person to be developed to his or her fullest potential.

-Community and Charity Development

-We support our communities through MRC Global Cares initiatives and our ESG Committee, as detailed below.

-Customer Satisfaction

 Our customers are at the center of everything we do, helping us to shape our strategic priorities.

-Operational Excellence
+Business Ethics Operational Excellence As a global leader, we always strive to operate with integrity and responsibility in all aspects of our operations.
 Our operational excellence strategy helps us to continually find better and more efficient ways to conduct business and provide the best services at an affordable cost for our customers.

-Financial Performance
+Employee Development Financial Performance We seek to maintain an environment that is open and diverse, provides equal opportunity and is inclusive and where our people feel valued, included and accountable.
+We want each person to be developed to his or her fullest potential.
 We know that by being true to our values, we will continue to achieve our goals, positively impact our industry and the communities where we live and work and deliver long-term value to our stockholders.

-Teamwork
+Community and Charity Development Teamwork We support our communities through MRC Global Cares initiatives and our ESG Committee, as detailed below.
 MRC Global recognizes that our people are our greatest strength.
 We are a global team dedicated to our customers, our communities and each other.